 Honeygain – If you sign up for Honeygain and install the app, you can make money completely passively.
 Data scientists pay Honeygain to use Honeygain’s network to connect to the internet.
 Honeygain manages the connections and pays you for your unused net traffic.

-Swagbucks – Swagbucks offers several different ways to make money.
+Swagbucks – Swagbucks offers several different ways to make extra cash.
 The passive part of the income is from earning cash back for your online purchases.
 Swagbucks has partnered with thousands of different stores and websites and it’s easy to earn cash back for many of the purchases you would make anyway.
 There are also some other active ways to make extra money, like taking surveys through the app.
-Swagbucks is also offering a $5 bonus if you signup through this link.
+Swagbucks is also offering a $10 bonus if you signup through this link.

 8. Scrutinize Your Recurring Bills